ATTENDANCE IN TASMANIAN GOVERNMENT SCHOOLS

 How can you help your child get the most from their education?

-- By knowing what’s happening at school to support your child’s interest and confidence.
+- By talking to your child about what’s happening at school you can help to support your child’s interest and confidence in learning.

 What should you do if your child has to stay away from school?

-- If your child has to be away from school, it is important to tell the school and provide the reason for your child’s absence.
+- If your child has to be away from school, it is important to tell the school and provide the reason for your child’s absence as soon as possible.
 You can:

 - send a note or email to the school

 - visit the school.